hanbeul/lpdb/README.md

-This program is a web app that stores license plates in a useful way.
+This program is a web app that stores license plates in a useful way. //Mike added this part

 WIP